nblilili/Learn-vuepress/docs/en/05_video_live/98_vocabulary_table.md

     Recording during audio and video calls and saving the video stream as a file to provide users with a review.

-- Push
-    Push is a technical concept that refers to sending remote notifications from the server-side to the client-side in real time.

-    Typical push services include APNs (Apple Push Notification Service), GCM (Google Cloud Messaging), etc. In China, you can use third-party push services such as Xiaomi Push and Huawei Push.